Fulmen67/event_segmentation/README.md

 ### Download datasets

-In this work, we use multiple datasets:
+In this work, we use our dataset generated with ESIM:
--
+- `event_segmentation/datasets/AffineObjects`: [AffineObjects Datasets](https://drive.google.com/file/d/1MH-KOxXU2LM5bE_mknPszNRjoijEVRhj/view?usp=sharing)

+These datasets can be downloaded in the expected HDF5 data format and they should be placed in `event_segmentation/datasets/` (as shown above).

+Download size: 2.4 GB.
+Uncompressed size: 3.6 GB.

+Details about the structure of these files can be found in `event_segmentation/datasets/tools/`.

+### Download models

+The pretrained models can be downloaded from [here](https://drive.google.com/file/d/1e2qcmpkNTpfGv4ujbE47pk-aD6sQ7Oo6/view?usp=sharing), and are expected at `event_segmentation/mlruns/`.

 In this project we use [MLflow](https://www.mlflow.org/docs/latest/index.html#) to keep track of the experiments.
-To visualize the models that are available, alongside other useful details and evaluation metrics, run the following from the home directory of the project:
+To visualize the models that are available, alongside other useful details, run the following from the home directory of the project:

 ```
 mlflow ui